greenm01/ec4x/docs/ec4x_specs.md

 Advances in SL is dependent upon EL, and advances in TL is dependent upon SL, as explained below.

 In standard EC4X games, Houses start at EL1, SL1, and TL1.
-Consider boosting these to expidite the game for impatient players, although the game year should be advanced from 2001 to match.
+Consider boosting these to expedite the game for impatient players, although the game year should be advanced from 2001 to match.

 **TODO: Add a roll for "research breakthrough" for every first and sixth month.**